Home Simulator Flying and Flight Training

-Home computer flight simulation technology has made impressive leaps forward over the past 10 years.
-Finally, stock software made by companies like Microsoft and X-Plane allow for at-home flight simulation real enough to provide tangible benefits to those who are currently in flight training, or already hold a pilot’s license.
-This realism does come with a warning; unstructured or “game” flying can detract from your actual flight lessons or skill set.
+Home flight simulation technology has made impressive leaps forward over the past 10 years.
+With Microsoft’s release of the latest version of their simulator program in late 2020 and Laminar Research finalizing testing on X-Plane 12 in early 2023, we finally have at-home flight simulation real enough to provide tangible benefits to those who are currently in flight training or already hold a pilot’s license.
+This realism does come with a warning: unstructured or “game” flying can detract from your actual flight lessons or skill set.
 Here are some things to consider when using a home simulator setup.

-- Hardware setup considerations – There are many choices to make to determine your home setup; Yoke, joystick, rudders, control panels, etc. The key to making this setup work is your comfort.
+- Hardware setup considerations – There are many choices to make to determine your home setup; Yoke, joystick, rudders, control panels, avionics, etc. The key to making this setup work is your comfort.
 Having a system that you feel comfortable working with is the best place to start.
 Keep in mind that some setups can get fairly expensive, and although this adds realism, it isn’t necessary to get the most basic learning functions out of the simulators.
-For those working with aircraft that use a standard yoke setup, I encourage yoke and rudder pedals as a basic equipment package to train with.
+For those working with aircraft that use a standard yoke setup such as a Cessna Skyhawk or Piper Cherokee, we encourage yoke and rudder pedals as a basic equipment package to train with.
+If you’re training in a Diamond DA20 or the nostalgic Piper Cub, we recommend a flight stick and pedals.

-- Software choices – Although Microsoft officially stopped supporting the very popular Microsoft Flight Simulator X some time ago, the program can still be obtained from other sources.
-But know that any customer service support you might need will only be in the form of internet forums and websites as there is no corporate support.
-The new Microsoft Flight Simulator, released in 2020, is a much better option with incredible graphics.
-If you are inclined to learn a more detailed program with added features, X-Plane has a great reputation for flight simulation reality.
+- Software choices – The Microsoft Flight Simulator program released in August of 2020 took the flight sim community by storm.
+In sixteen days the program logged one million unique users with over one billion (digital) miles flown.
+Microsoft’s user interface and ease of operation make it a phenomenal program for new simmers.
+If you are inclined to learn a more detailed program with added features, X-Plane 12 has a great reputation for flight simulation realism.
+The aerodynamics and avionics logic allow this program to run on a few Basic Aviation Training Devices (BATDs).
 There are many other programs available on the market that range from highly sophisticated to near game-only level.
 Regardless of your choice, learn what the program can and can’t do and carry that into your training.
+(For more, watch our MSFS 2020 overview, and X-Plane 12 overview)

-- Training Structure – This is the largest piece to transform your simulator into a true training machine.
-There are several strategies that you can consider to help turn your home simulator into a true training machine (see below), but regardless of which method you choose, make sure that each time you approach your simulator you treat it as an airplane and not a toy.
+- Training structure – This is the largest piece to transform your simulator into a true training machine.
+There are several strategies (see below), but regardless of which method you choose, make sure that each time you approach your simulator you treat it as an airplane and not a toy.
 Each flight should have a specific objective or purpose in mind.
 By adhering to this level of structure, you are able to take the lessons learned in the simulation world and translate them to the actual aircraft.

-- Feedback – If you fly your simulator and then observe your performance, either with an automatic scoring/evaluation system built into some systems, or with recording and replaying your flights back to yourself, you can act as both student as well as examiner.
-While you are flying, it is easy to miss deviations in performance (altitude, airspeed, center line tracking, etc), but if you replay your flight, you can distance yourself from your performance and observe with an objective eye.
+- Feedback – If you fly your simulator and then observe your performance, either with an automatic scoring/evaluation system built into some systems or with recording and replaying your flights, you can act as both student and examiner.
+While you are flying, it is easy to miss deviations in performance (altitude, airspeed, centerline tracking, etc.), but if you replay your flight, you can distance yourself from your performance and observe with an objective eye.

 Earlier I mentioned training structure and different ideas of how to give your flying time structure while at home.
 Each system has its different options for reviewing your flying, but the best way to truly structure your training is to work from a syllabus designed for home simulator flying.
-Examples include a resource such as the ASA Microsoft Flight Simulator as a Training Aid, or similar books and syllabi.
+Examples include a resource such as Scenario-Based Training with X-Plane and Microsoft Flight Simulator by Bruce Williams, or similar books and syllabi.
 These products are specifically designed to give you a purpose for your lesson at home, and allow the most amount of positive transfer of learning from simulator to aircraft.
+For additional training tips, click here.

 Instrument currency is an obvious item to practice at home for instrument pilots.
 The very nature of IFR flying dictates a procedure mentality instead of a feel/look mentality.
 Although approaches done on a non-certified system do not count towards the required FAA 61.57 recency of experience requirements, the act of practicing approaches can still be very beneficial to keep your IFR procedures sharp and your instrument scan from getting rusty.

-I encourage students to run thru a simulated flight using their own navigation as opposed to just placing the aircraft already lined up on the final approach course and just completing the final approach segment to the missed approach point.
-By running the simulation thru from beginning to end, the instrument pilot is forced to setup radios, brief the full instrument procedure and contemplate a full instrument approach, including course reversal in some cases, as opposed to the easier vectors-to-final option.
+I encourage students to run through a simulated flight using their own navigation, as opposed to just placing the aircraft already lined up on the final approach course and completing the final approach segment to the missed approach point.
+By running the simulation through from beginning to end, the instrument pilot is forced to set up radios, brief the full instrument procedure and contemplate a full instrument approach, including course reversal in some cases, as opposed to the easier vectors-to-final option.
 Don’t forget to simulate going missed and entering that hold to maintain your skills.